Inclusivity and FITC

 How to Apply

-To qualify for this scholarship, please share one or more recent examples of:
+To qualify for this scholarship, we will ask you to share one or more recent examples of:

 - How you have advocated, advanced, or assisted accessibility & inclusivity efforts, either through your school, work, passion projects, or your community

-- Submissions can be presented through any method or combination of methods (case studies, written, video, design, creative code, etc.) and we encourage you to think outside the box.
+- Submissions can be presented through any method or combination of methods (case studies, written, video, design, creative code, etc.) and we encourage you to be creative and think outside the box.
 The top submissions may be showcased by FITC online and/or during the event.

 What does inclusivity mean to you?